Frequently Asked Questions

 How will my credits transfer?

-Depends.
+That depends on the program.
 Students earn UMSL in-residence credit on exchange and faculty-led programs (with the exception of Missouri Greece, Missouri Africa, and the Summer Irish Studies program).
 Students participating on Non-UMSL will earn transfer credit that is not considered in-residence.